 The type of computer will be determined with what you’re planning on using it for.

 - Do you need a computer to just check emails and surf the web?

 - Do you need it for video editing and gaming?

 Each of these situations will determine how much computer power you’d need.

-This post will help you make sense of all of your life insurance choices.
+This post will help you make sense of all of your life insurance policy types.

-In general, you’re going to want to know the difference between Term, Universal and Whole Life insurance.
-After understanding the pluses and minuses of each type of life insurance, you should feel comfortable choosing the best policy to protect you and your family.
+In general, you’re going to want to know the difference between Term, Universal, and Whole Life insurance.
+After understanding the pluses and minuses of each type of life insurance, you should feel comfortable choosing the best type of policy to protect you and your family.